bratchenko/node-cluster-manager/README.md

 cluster-manager
 ===============

-Manages native `cluster` moduel.
+Manages native `cluster` module.
-Automatically restarts workers and gracefully reloads them when SIGHUP is received.
+Automatically restarts workers and gracefully reloads them on SIGHUP.

 You can disable automatic reload and use `clusterManager.reload` method manually.